Carlos Alazraqui: Early life

 Carlos Jaime Alazraqui was born in Yonkers, New York on July 20, 1962, to Argentine parents.
 He has Sephardic Jewish heritage from his father.
+His mother was a Methodist priest.
 He moved with his family to Concord, California, at an early age.
 Alazraqui graduated from Concord High School.
 He attended college at California State University, Sacramento from 1982 to 1986, where he began competing in open mic contests.
 After winning in his fourth year, Alazraqui took his prize money and moved to Los Angeles.

 Career

 Stand-up comedy

 Alazraqui originally began his career in stand-up comedy, he was the winner of the San Francisco Comedy Competition in 1993.
 He beat out fellow comedians Marc Maron and Patton Oswalt.

-In addition, Alazraqui joined Miller's Sexy Liberal Comedy Tour in 2014, playing some of the dates with Ward and he has a semi-regular segment on Miller's radio show Coffee with Carlos.
+In addition, Alazraqui joined Miller's Sexy Liberal Comedy Tour in 2014, playing some of the dates with Jim Ward and he has a semi-regular segment on Miller's radio show Coffee with Carlos.

 Film and television

-Alazraqui is known for his live-action work in Reno 911!, in which he portrayed Deputy James Garcia for five seasons (2003–08).
+Alazraqui is known for his live-action work in Reno 911!, in which he portrayed Deputy James Garcia for five seasons (2003–2008).
 He played the same role in the series' 2007 spinoff film Reno 911!
 Miami.
 As a nod to this role, he also played a "bumbling" Reno cop in the CSI: Crime Scene Investigation episode "Let it Bleed".
 He has been a celebrity on the Tom Bergeron version of Hollywood Squares.

 Alazraqui also wrote and starred in The Last White Dishwasher, a short film.

 In 2020, Alazraqui reprised his role as Deputy James Oswaldo Garcia in the seventh season of Reno 911! which aired on Quibi.
 He also appeared in the 2021 Paramount+ movie, Reno 911!
 The Hunt for QAnon.
 The eighth season of the series, now titled Reno 911!
 Defunded, premiered on The Roku Channel in February 2022.

+He reprised his role as Denzel Crocker in The Fairly OddParents: Fairly Odder, a live-action sequel to The Fairly OddParents, which premiered on Paramount+ in March 2022.